Samsung Experience Home Keeps Stopping (Fix)

 • Avoid “one tap cleaner” apps that kill background services aggressively

-• After a major update, restart twice—this often finishes rebuilding caches
+• After a major update, restart twice to finish rebuilding caches

 Factory reset warning